Your On-Snow Mogul Skiing Lesson Plan

 We explain how to control speed using two different, but complementary, techniques – using the shape of the turn … and using a soft edge.

 Integrating These Concepts:

 We put all the pieces together and develop a strong sense of confidence from the integration of new movement patterns.
-Skiboards play a critical role in this process because they are highly responsive and take much of the anxiety out of learning new techniques.
+Short skis are useful in this process because they are highly responsive and take much of the anxiety out of learning new techniques.
 At the end of Stage 1, your form, confidence and speed control on groomed runs will have dramatically improved.